k250001-cyber/INTRO-AI-PF-lab-3/README.md

 introduction to github
 <Br/>
 1. hello this my new pf lab
-2. this class is mid
+2. garabge

 <Br/>
-. unordered
+- unordered list
-.
-New list
+- breh